top of page

 Does my retainer fee cover all my costs?

 In many cases, yes, but not always.
 Remember, a retainer is an estimated minimum amount.
 We cannot always predict how opposing parties will react.
-The more work your case requires, the more we bill to your retainer.
-If your retainer runs out, we will bill you hourly.
+The more work your case requires, the more we bill against your retainer.
+If your retainer runs out, we may request that you pay additional retainer which will be billed against you hourly.
 You will receive itemized invoices each month.

 Do you offer a payment